 Jaden held one of the framed black and white photographs.
 Her family.
 They were all strangers to her.
 She could see how much Ava resembled their Grandmother Elvina, both of them striking.
 Amelia beamed at the camera with childlike innocence.
 Jaden’s Grandfather Dekle looked very distinguished.
 Perhaps he’d been a lawyer or a doctor.

 Or a professor.

-She opened her eyes.
 Her breath stuck in the back of her throat.
-She pulled away from the very real scruffy man whose fingers were squeezing her shoulders.
+She pulled away from a scruffy man whose fingers were squeezing her shoulders.
 His slightly pointed ears stuck out from stringy hair that was plastered across the top of his head.
 What few teeth he had were brown.
-Bug-eyed, Jaden stared at him whimpering, “I’m okay, I’m okay.”
+Bug-eyed, Jaden stared at him, wondering if she was still dreaming.

 Equally alarmed by her bedraggled appearance, the man was careful not to touch her engorged blisters as he helped her sit up.
 “Ya Miss Jaden, right?
 Miss Jaden Lisette?”

 Nodding, she watched as he called her mom on his cell, then listened as he went on and on in his Southern drawl, explaining to her mother that he was Officer Duncan and had found her daughter and everything was all right.